chiehLiu/chiehLiu/README.md

 It gets easier.
 Every day it gets a little easier, but you have to do it every day.
 That is the hard part.

-## 👉 Goals of 2021
+## 👉 Goals of 2022

-1. Get a job as a front-end developer of course!
+1. Learn more about React and relate tools
 2. Sharpen my skill and keep learning!
 3. Always stay passion about what I love, and keep doing it!